dvoraka/arpi/README.md

 # arpi

-The project for driving Raspberry Pi with a connected Arduino.
+The project for Arduino and Raspberry Pi interconnection and storing and showing data thru REST.